-Dhul Hijjah is expected to begin on 30 June 2022, with Hajj taking place from 7 July to 12 July, and the Day of Arafah likely to be on 8 July.
-Eid al-Adha begins on 9 July and ends on 12 July.
+Dhul Hijjah is expected to begin on 19 June, with Hajj taking place from 26 June 2023.
+The Day of Arafah is likely to be on 27 June, and Eid al-Adha is expected to begin on 28 June and end on 1 July.
 Make sure to donate your Qurban during this period to help those in need and reap the rewards of this beautiful month.

 Please note: these dates are dependent on the sighting of the moon and are subject to change.